-The probation will be accompanied by a signed contract policy informing the
+The probation will be accompanied by a signed contract policy informing the student and parents that the student is on academic, ethical conduct, or deportment probation.

 If a student is placed on probation with the final report card of the school year the student may be dismissed, or the student may begin the following school year on probation, as determined by the Head of School and the teacher or teachers involved.